Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/accelerators.rst

 Fabric enables you to take full advantage of the hardware on your system.
 It supports

 - CPU
-- GPU (NVIDIA, AMD, Apple Silicon)
+- GPU (NVIDIA, Intel, AMD, Apple Silicon)
 - TPU

 By default, Fabric tries to maximize the hardware utilization of your system